 One and a half cups white sugar, 1/2 pound butter, 4 eggs beaten light, 3 cups flour, 1 teaspoon baking powder, 1/4 teaspoon salt, 1 pound white raisins, 1/2 pound citron peel, 1/2 pound candied cherries, 1/2 pound blanched almonds.
 Lemon flavoring to suit.
 Bake in a slow oven (250°F) about 2 hours in paper-lined tins.

-Ingredients: Two and one-half pounds icing sugar (sifted), 4 egg whites (large), juice of 1 lemon, 1 teaspoon glycerine, 4 drops laundry blueing to make the icing snowy white.
+Two and one-half pounds icing sugar (sifted), 4 egg whites (large), juice of 1 lemon, 1 teaspoon glycerine, 1 tiny drop blue coloring to make the icing snowy white.

-Method: Place egg whites in a bowl and add sugar very gradually, beating continually until all sugar is added, then add lemon juice, beat again.
-Add glycerine and blueing and continue beating until very smooth.
+Place egg whites in a bowl and add sugar very gradually, beating continually until all sugar is added, then add lemon juice, beat again.
+Add glycerine and blue coloring and continue beating until very smooth.
 Don't skimp on the beating.

 This Royal Icing will be quite hard on the outside, but will not break or crumble when cut, and is perfect for cake decorating purposes.
 It will make any cake special.

-And, to be fair, some enjoy the taste of fruit and almonds, but simply prefer a more delicate flavor in their fruitcakes.
-If that describes you, the good news is you can have your cake and eat it too.
-Mom's favorite vintage white fruitcakes will please almost everybody.
+However, to be fair, while some enjoy the taste of fruit and almonds, they simply prefer a more delicate, lighter flavor in their fruitcakes.
+If that describes you, the good news is, you can have your cake and eat it too.
+Mom's favorite light Christmas fruitcakes will please almost everybody.